 And now it is your turn to put these performance coaching tips in practice!

-To help you, John Whitmore and I developed an easy-to-use checklist to track your progress.
-We believe it’s a good idea to run through this checklist every few months.
+To help you, I developed an easy-to-use checklist to track your progress.
+It’s a good idea to run through this checklist every few months.